Soft tissue sarcoma is cancer that develops in the body's connective tissue like fat, muscle, nerves, tendons and joints.

 Chemotherapy uses drugs to kill cancer cells.
 The medication will travel through the body and attack cancer cells that have spread from the initial melanoma site to the lymph nodes and other organs.

 Find a medical oncologist/hematologist

 This treatment uses high-energy X-rays to kill cancer cells.
 A team of trained personnel determines if this type of treatment is right for your cancer.
 We use these radiation therapies for sarcoma:

 IMRT - Intensity Modulation Radiation Therapy (IMRT).
 This allows the radiation oncology team to:

 - Customize a patient's treatment to the size, shape and location of the tumor.

 - Minimize the amount of healthy tissue that is exposed to radiation.

 - Treat tumors previously considered untreatable.

-TomoTherapy® - a form of IRMT that delivers highly precise radiation therapy from all angels which can be used for many tumors, including those that are hard to reach.
+TomoTherapy® - a form of IRMT that delivers highly precise radiation therapy from all angles, which can be used for many tumors including those that are hard to reach.
 TomoTherapy targets tumors using built-in CT scanning to confirm the shape and position of the tumor before each treatment.

 External beam radiation - refers to radiation targeted at cancer cells from outside the body.